-Increasingly, couples seeking a divorce are choosing to use alternative dispute resolution (ADR) in place of courtroom divorce proceedings.
-Family disputes have a number of characteristics that make them appropriate for ADR.
-They usually involve continuous interdependent relationships and a complex interplay of emotional and legal components.
-Additionally, an out-of-court setting may enable the parties to a family dispute to more easily find a mutually satisfactory settlement.
-Various mechanisms utilized include court-annexed arbitration, mediation under court auspices, private mediation, and arbitration by agreement.
+Increasingly, couples seeking a divorce are choosing to use alternative dispute resolution (ADR) in place of courtroom divorce proceedings.247 Many characteristics of family disputes make them appropriate for ADR.248 They usually involve continuous interdependent relationships and a complex interplay of emotional and legal components.249 Additionally, an out-of-court setting may enable the parties to a family dispute to more easily find a mutually satisfactory settlement.250 Various mechanisms utilized include court-annexed arbitration, mediation under court auspices, private mediation, and arbitration by agreement.251

-In some jurisdictions, disputing parties have tried to use general arbitration legislation, such as the Uniform Arbitration Act, to resolve marital disputes.
-Most courts, however, have declared that issues such as child support and custody may not be arbitrated as matters of public policy.
+In some jurisdictions, disputing parties have attempted to use general arbitration legislation, such as the Uniform Arbitration Act, to rectify marital disputes.
+Have declared that issues such as child support and custody may not be arbitrated as matters of public policy.
 As a result, a few states have begun to provide for arbitration of family law issues by adding statutes to the Uniform Act or by special legislation.
-The Texas Alternative Dispute Resolution Procedures statute lays out the requirements for arbitration or mediation-the former chosen by written agreement of the parties and the latter by
+The Texas Alternative Dispute Resolution Procedures statute lays out the requirements for arbitration or mediation-the former chosen by written agreement of the parties and the latter by written agreement of the parties or on the court's own motion-so that whatever decision reached is binding on the parties involved.
+In 2005, the American Academy of Matrimonial Lawyers published a Model Family Law Arbitration Act, using the Revised Uniform Arbitration Act (RUAA) as a model.
+Some state legislatures have enacted new alternative dispute resolution legislation as cases continue to "operate within statutory and rule formulas."

-240. See Ira Mark Ellman, The Place of Fault in a Modern Divorce Law, 28 ARIZ.
-St. L. J. 773, 800-01 (1996); see Weiss v.
+the defendant's motion to dismiss the tort and contract claims brought against him by his former wife on the grounds that the claims were too closely related to those discussed in the marital dissolution agreement, which bound the parties.
+The court also established that "federal courts may exercise subject matter jurisdiction over claims between former spouses."
 Weiss, 375 F. Supp.
-2d 10, 17-19.
-(D. Conn.
-2005).
-The plaintiff alleged claims for breach of fiduciary duty, fraud, and conversion/theft as well as breach of contract.
-The court granted the defendant's motion to dismiss the tort and contract claims brought against him by his former wife on the grounds that the claims were too closely related to those discussed in the marital dissolution agreement, which bound the parties.
-The court also established that "federal courts may exercise subject matter jurisdiction over claims between former spouses."
+2d at 16.
 This decision is notable for two reasons.
 First, although there is a domestic relations exception to federal jurisdiction that divests federal courts of power to issue divorce, alimony, and child custody decrees, this ruling suggests that divorce matters may no longer be confined to state court.
 Second, individuals who use the no-fault divorce regime to dissolve their marriages may still be able to bring tort claims against their former spouses for perceived wrongs.

-241. Linda D. Elrod, Alternative Dispute Resolution, CHILD CUSTORY PRAC. & PROC. § 1.12 (2021).

-242. George L. Blum & Eric C. Surette, Arbitration of Family Disputes, 4 Am.
+- 247. Linda D. Elrod, Alternative Dispute Resolution, CHILD CUSTODY PRAC. & PROC. § 1.12 (2023). - 248.
+George L. Blum & Eric C. Surette, Arbitration of Family Disputes, 4 Am.
 Jur.
-2D Alternative Dispute Resolution § 32 (2022).

-245. Rachel Rebouché, A Case Against Collaboration, 76 MD.
-L. REV. 547, 549 (2017).

-246. George K. Walker, Arbitrating Family Law Cases by Agreement, 18 J. Am.
+2D Alternative Dispute Resolution § 32 (2023). - 249.
+Id. - 250.
+Id. - 251.
+See Rachel Rebouché, A Case Against Collaboration, 76 MD.
+L. REV. 547, 549, 554 (2017). - 252.
+George K. Walker, Arbitrating Family Law Cases by Agreement, 18 J. Am.
 ACAD.
 MATRIM.
 LAW.
-429, 431 (2003).

-247. Arbitral awards are final under the Act and similar legislation.
+429, 431 (2003). - 253.
+Id.
+Arbitral awards are final under the Act and similar legislation.
 However, it is in the best interest of the child for these issues to remain open and subject to change.
-Id. at 432.

-248. See, e.g., id. at 444; Carolyn Moran Zack, Family Law Arbitration: Practice, Procedure, And Forms 8 (ABA ed., 2020).
+Id. at 432. - 254.
+See, e.g., id. at 444; Carolyn Moran Zack, American Bar Ass'n, Family Law Arbitration: Practice, Procedure, And Forms 8 (2020). - 255.
+TEX.
+FAM.
+CODE ANN. § 153.0071 (West, Westlaw through 2023 Reg.
+Sess. of 88th Legis.). - 256.
+George K. Walker, Family Law Arbitration: Legislation and Trends, 21 J. Am.
+ACAD.
+MATRIM.
+LAW.
+521, 521 (2008). - 257.
+Id. at 522.

-written agreement of the parties or on the court's own motion-so that whatever decision reached is binding on the parties involved.
-In 2005, the American Academy of Matrimonial Lawyers published a Model Family Law Arbitration Act, based on the Revised Uniform Arbitration Act (RUAA).
-Some state legislatures have enacted new alternative dispute resolution legislation as cases continue to operate within statutory and rule formulas.
-It remains to be seen what new rules courts will develop as alternative dispute resolution becomes an increasingly favorable alternative to settling matrimonial disputes inside the courtroom.
+remains to be seen what new rules courts will develop as alternative dispute resolution becomes an increasingly favorable alternative to settling matrimonial disputes inside the courtroom.